lyndon-trash/project-tradebutler/README.md

 # Project: Trade Butler
 A trading assistant platform for assisting busy individuals with their stock portfolios.
 This problem is close to my heart and inspired by the manga "[Investor Z](http://animanga.wikia.com/wiki/Investor_Z)".

+Beginner Investors Mostly Make the Following Common Mistakes:
+- Not Making an Entry/Exit Plan
+- Failure to Diversify
+- Failure to Research

 [System Architecture](ARCHITECTURE.md)